amgart/iracingPlanner/README.md

 *How to update the tool* section.

 ## Known issues and limitations
-*   If the serie has less than 12 races, the series is not properly shown.
+*   If the serie has less than 12 races, the series is not shown, as this causes confusion about when the races happen.
 *   The json file needs to be updated every season.
 Please read *How to update the tool* section.
 *   The json does not contain which of the cars/tracks are included in the starter pack (not needed to buy).
 The tool cannot know which ones are owned by default, so please, select these cars and tracks too.